Nutzzz/SpinnakerAdventure/README.md

 ## Introduction

-I wasn't able to find any technical information on the web pertaining to [Spinnaker Software](https://en.wikipedia.org/wiki/Spinnaker_Software)'s \"Spinnaker Adventure System\" or its \"Spinnaker Adventure Language\" (SAL), used in creating adventure games published by Spinnaker's imprints Windham Classics and Trillium/Telarium [the name changed to the latter because of a trademark dispute].
+I wasn't able to find any technical information on the web pertaining to [Spinnaker Software](https://en.wikipedia.org/wiki/Spinnaker_Software)'s \"Spinnaker Adventure System\" (SAS) or its \"Spinnaker Adventure Language\" (SAL), used in creating adventure games published by Spinnaker's imprints Windham Classics and Trillium/Telarium [the name changed to the latter because of a trademark dispute].
 Besides the article linked above, there is some interesting historical background that can be found at filfre.net: a series of articles beginning with [this one](https://www.filfre.net/2013/09/bookware/), and a piece focusing on [Byron Preiss](https://www.filfre.net/2022/09/byron-preisss-games-or-the-perils-of-the-electronic-book/).

 ![screenshot](images/f451-ibm-screenshot.png "Fahrenheit 451 for IBM PC screenshot") ![screenshot](images/tri-ibm-screenshot.png "Treasure Island for IBM PC screenshot")